-The calculation features of FactSage are used in diverse ranges of applications and provide a flexible platform for the solution of complex thermochemical problems.
+The calculation features of FactSage are used in diverse areas of applications and provide a flexible platform for the solution of complex thermochemical problems.
 FactSage is extensively used all over the world.
 You can find a list of some users here.

-The thermodynamic databases integrated in FactSage are based on CalPhaD (Calculation of Phase Diagrams) assessments and span the entire chemical space from oxides to metallic alloys or aqueous
+The thermodynamic databases integrated in FactSage are based on CalPhaD (Calculation of Phase Diagrams) assessments and span the entire chemical space from oxides to metallic alloys or aqueous systems.

 We regularly conduct training courses for FactSage for both beginners and advanced users.
 Our courses can also be customized according to your requirements and can be held either at GTT-Technologies or at your own premises.
 Please subscribe to our newsletter for information on upcoming training courses and other updates.
 It is also possible to learn how to use FactSage by the FactSage-Teach self-tuition package.